dahaihuang010/290-energy-oil-forecast-evaluation/README.md

-# UCB Energy Project: Long-Term Oil Forecast Evaluation
+# 290 Energy Project: Long-Term Oil Forecast Evaluation

 This repository turns the course proposal into a reproducible analysis pipeline focused on long-term oil price forecast evaluation.